Dental Implants to Fix Your Smile in Rockville, MD

 - Easier adjustment for eating and talking.

-What Is the Process for Getting Dental Implants?
+What Is the Process for Getting Them?

 First, you need to consult with your dentist to make sure you are a candidate for dental implants.
 This process likely requires X-rays and possibly some other diagnostic testing, such as lab work, to determine whether you and your mouth are healthy enough for the procedure.

-Once you’ve determined that dental implants are right for you, your dentist removes the damaged tooth if it is still in your mouth.
+Once you’ve determined that implants are right for you, your dentist removes the damaged tooth if it is still in your mouth.
 Your bone and jaw are prepared for the implant, which may include bone grafting.
 Once your jaw is prepared and healed, the implant is placed in your jaw.

 You then will go home to begin the healing process, which can take a few weeks to a few months depending on your overall health.
 Once healed, you will return to the dentist to have the abutment placed on the implant; this is what will hold the crown onto your jaw.
 Sometimes, this can be done at the same time the implant is placed.